-- 1 1/2 tablespoon rosemary chopped
+- 1 1/2 tbsp rosemary chopped

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

-- 1 tablespoon brown sugar
+- 1 tbsp brown sugar

-- 1/4 teaspoon salt
+- 1/4 tsp salt

-- Black pepper
+- 1 pinch Black pepper

 - 6 buns

-- 2 to matoes
+- 2 tomatoes

 - 2 avocados

-- 1 tablespoon lime juice
+- 1 tbsp lime juice

 - Put each chicken breast between two pieces of wax paper and pound until they are the same thickness, approximately 1/2 inch.
-Place chicken into prepared dish.
+Place chicken into the prepared dish.